ll7/paf22/code/test_planning_top/behavior_agent/readme.md

 ##### `setup()`

 Gets called whenever the tree gets set up for the first time.
-Use this to setup local variables that dont need to change, like ```self.blackboard = py_trees.blackboard.Blackboard()``` or Middleware like ROS-Publishers (Subscribers should be setup using the method mentioned above).
+Use this to setup local variables that don't need to change, like ```self.blackboard = py_trees.blackboard.Blackboard()``` or middleware like ROS-Publishers (Subscribers should be setup using the method mentioned above).

 ##### `initialise()`

-Gets called everytime the Behaviour is entered for a new execution.
-Add Code that only needs to called once at the beginning of a behaviour (i.e. publishing a new target speed).
+Gets called everytime the behaviour is entered for a new execution.
+Add code that only needs to called once at the beginning of a behaviour (i.e. publishing a new target speed).

 ##### `update()`

-Main Function of a behaviour, that gets called everytime the behaviour is ticked.
+Main function of a behaviour, that gets called everytime the behaviour is ticked.
 Here you need to return ```SUCCESS```, ```RUNNING``` or ```FAILURE```.

 ##### `terminate()`

 This gets called, whenever a behaviour is cancelled by a higher priority branch.
-Use to terminate Middleware-Connections or Asynchronous Calculations, whose Results are not needed anymore.
+Use to terminate middleware connections or asynchronous Calculations, whose results are not needed anymore.

 ## Authors

-Valentin Höpfner
+Josef Kircher